Cattle Fly Control for the Beef Herd

 There is not one stand-alone method that will control flies for the entire season.
 Certainly using one method is better than none, but a combination with strategic timing is usually the best route.
 Talk with your Extension Agent about what might work best for you in your cattle operation.

-Here are some products for control of Horn Flies and Face Flies:
+Products for control of Horn Flies and Face Flies.

 5 Pyrethroids (1-10% Concentrations)

 2 Endectocides with claims for flies

 5 OP’s (5-40%)